 The MWMO has routinely monitored three locations in the Kasota Ponds wetlands for water quality conditions since 2008.
 Prior to 2012, six additional sites had been monitored; however, an analysis of the data showed that three locations were sufficient to characterize water quality within the ponds.
-With nearly a decade of baseline water quality data collected, beginning in 2018, monthly water quality monitoring will now be conducted every three years.
+With nearly a decade of baseline water quality data collected, beginning in 2018, monthly water quality monitoring will now be conducted every five years.
 The MWMO also conducts biological monitoring in the three wetlands on a five-year schedule.
-Biological data were collected in 2011 and 2016.
+Biological data were collected in 2011, 2016, and 2021.

 Kasota Ponds Wetlands: Summary of MWMO Monitoring Activities 2008–2017 (PDF, 4.6 MB, 52 pages)